trestini/livedev/README.md

 ## Pre requisites

-IEx Livedev uses [Watchman](https://facebook.github.io/watchman/) as a file watching service.
+Livedev uses [Watchman](https://facebook.github.io/watchman/) as a backbone for file watching service.
+A running Watchman deamon is required in order to use Livedev.

 #### Watchman install on MacOS via Homebrew